 Does cataract surgery hurt?

-Thanks to numbing drops and medications that help you relax, this procedure involves minimal discomfort.
+Thanks to numbing drops, this procedure involves minimal discomfort.

 Will I be asleep during my cataract operation?